schellingerhout/schellingerhout.github.io/_posts/2017-08-03-udacity_machlearn1.md

 Pretty straightforward explanation of the sum of squares.

 ### Least Squars Line
 `lm` or Fit Linear Model function takes a formula as its first parameter.
-We saw formulas in [Kaggle Titanic tutorial follow-along] ({{ site.baseurl }}{% post_url 2017-07-31-datacamp-kaggle-tutorial %}) where we used them as parameters to the tree and random forest generator functions.
+We saw formulas in  [Kaggle Titanic tutorial follow-along]({{ site.baseurl }}{% post_url 2017-07-31-datacamp-kaggle-tutorial %}) where we used them as parameters to the tree and random forest generator functions.

 In this case we have `y ~ model` where we are attempting to predict y based off a model of other driving fields separated by `+`.
 We saw that in the Kaggle Titanic Turional.
 Note that there are advanced operators such as `*` for factor crossing, but that is an advanced topic.
 In this case we have a simple linear form so we are tracking the dependenct of y on x so the model is just `x` so the formula is simply `y ~ x`.